 Lally Column Safety Measures

 Lally columns are benign, harmless metal tubes that can suddenly become dangerous when used improperly.
-When a lally column is installed even a bit out of plumb or off level, it can shoot away like a rocket when subjected to the immense weight of a house structure.
+When a lally column is installed even a bit out of plumb or off level, it can shoot away like a rocket when subjected to the immense weight of a housing structure.

 - Most lally columns are not to be used for the initial jacking-up operation.
 A hydraulic or screw house jack should be used to elevate the item, then the steel lally column is inserted.
 After the column is in place, it can be used to make minute adjustments in elevation with the screw jack portion.